 All live animals on Gulf Air travel as cargo and as Gulf Air has always gone that little bit further for its customers, an online air waybill tracking service is provided for your peace of mind, so you know where your precious cargo is 24 hours a day, 7 days a week.

-And when your pets fly with Gulf Air, they no longer have to endure the six month quarantine period in the U.K., when shipped from Bahrain on non-stop services to London, provided they have already been vaccinated against rabies and micro-chipped.
+And when your pets fly with Gulf Air, they no longer have to endure the six month quarantine period in the EU when shipped directly from Bahrain, provided they have already been vaccinated against rabies and micro-chipped.

 The acceptance of live animal consignments is subject to the conditions as described in the IATA's Live Animals Regulations and to Gulf air Regulations which are closely related to the type of animals, type of aircraft, temperature at origin, en-route and destination, and availability of animal attendant.
 The conditions applicable to acceptance of live animals are as follows:

 a) Health and condition of animals: Animals in a consignment must not show any sign of illness.
 They must be well fed and watered.
 The carriage of animals in an advanced state of pregnancy is generally prohibited.

 b) Packing: Packing must be clean, leak-proof and escape-proof to allow safe handling during carriage.
 A special "Live Animals" label shall be affixed with the handling instructions completed.